Raymond Danowski Poetry Library

-The Raymond Danowski Poetry Library is a poetry library at Emory University in Atlanta, Georgia, U.S..
+The Raymond Danowski Poetry Library is a collection of modern and contemporary poetry held in the Stuart A. Rose Manuscript, Archives, and Rare Book Library at Emory University in Atlanta, Georgia, U.S..

 History

 It was established in 2004 after Raymond Danowski, the son-in-law of sculptor Henry Moore, donated his collection of "75,000 volumes of verse, believed to be the largest private library of 20th-century poetry in English," to the university.
+As of 2024, the library holds approximately 85,000 volumes.